New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 int pkt_len = build_horus_binary_packet_v1(rawbuffer);
 ```

+These functions are the main bit of code that you would need to modify to insert telemetry data from wherever you are obtaining it (GPS libraries, sensors, etc).

 ### Encoding the Packet
 Next, we need to apply the Golay(23,12) forward-error-correction, interleaving and scrambling which protect the telemetry data.
 This is performed using the `horus_l2_encode_packet` function, which is located in `horus_l2.cpp`.
 This function takes a pointer to a destination and source buffer, and the packet length: